Planar graphs with the maximum number of induced 4-cycles or 5-cycles

-Suppose for a contradiction that $v$ is adjacent to $u_1$ and $w$ in $G_1$.
-Vertex $a_3$ is in an induced 5-cycle containing $v$ in $G_1$, and this 5-cycle cannot contain both $u_1$ and $w$, so there is a path of length at most 3 from $a_3$ to $v$ which avoids $u_1$ and $w$.
-Using the list of cycles forming the boundaries of the faces in the drawing of $H$, we can deduce that the only vertices to which there is a path in $G$ of length at most 2 which avoids $u_1$ and $w$ are $a_1$, $a_2$, $a_3$, $a_4$, and $a_5$.
-Thus $v$ is adjacent to one of these in $G_1$.

-Similarly, since $a_9$ is an induced 5-cycle containing $v$ in $G_1$, $v$ is adjacent to one of $a_7$, $a_8$, $a_9$, $a_{10}$, and $a_{11}$.
-However using the list of the boundaries of the faces in the drawing of $H$ again, we see that this is impossible.
-Hence $i\neq 1$.
-A similar argument holds if we replace $A$ with $B$ or $C$.
-Hence if $n\equiv 0\pmod{3}$, then $G_1$ is of the required form. \end{proof}
+Suppose for a contradiction that $v$ is adjacent to $u_1$ and $w$ in $G$.
+Vertex $a_3$ is in an induced 5-cycle containing $v$ in $G$, and this 5-cycle cannot contain both $u_1$ and $w$, so there is a path of length at most 3 from $a_3$ to $v$ which avoids $u_1$ and $w$.
+Using the list of cycles forming the boundaries of the faces in the drawing of $H_0$, we can deduce that the only vertices to which there is a path in $H$ of length at most 2 which avoids $u_1$ and $w$ are $a_1$, $a_2$, $a_3$, $a_4$, and $a_5$.
+Thus $v$ is adjacent to one of these five vertices in $G$.
+Similarly, since $a_9$ is an induced 5-cycle containing $v$ in $G$, $v$ is adjacent to one of $a_7$, $a_8$, $a_9$, $a_{10}$, and $a_{11}$.
+However using the list of the boundaries of the faces in the drawing of $H_0$ again, we see that this is impossible.
+Hence $i\neq 1$ as required, and if $n\equiv 0\pmod{3}$, then $G$ is of the required form. \end{proof}

 To conclude, let $n$ be large with $n\equiv 2\pmod{3}$, and let $G$ be an $n$-vertex planar graph containing $f_I(n,C_5)$ induced 5-cycles.
-Then there is a vertex in at most $\floor{\frac{2(n-1)}{3}} - 2$ induced 5-cycles in $G$, and deleting this vertex gives an $(n-1)$-vertex planar graph containing $f_I(n-1,C_5)$ induced 5-cycles.
+Then there is a vertex in exactly $\floor{\frac{2(n-1)}{3}} - 2$ induced 5-cycles in $G$, and deleting this vertex gives an $(n-1)$-vertex planar graph containing $f_I(n-1,C_5)$ induced 5-cycles.
 Since $n-1\equiv 1\pmod{3}$, this graph is of the required form.
 Hence by the claim, $G$ is of the required form.
 Repeating this argument, we can extend this to $n\equiv 0 \pmod{3}$.
-With Lemma \ref{5-cycle count} this completes the proof of the theorem. \end{proof}
+This completes the proof of the theorem. \end{proof}